Azure/azure-quickstart-templates/e-shop-website-with-ilb-ase/README.md

    * **DNS Suffix**: the external domain name.
 For example `contoso.com`

-   * **SQL Server Administrator Login**:  please keep the default value.
+   * **SQL Server Administrator Login**:  administrator login name of the Azure SQL Server.

-     >**Note:** If you want to change it, please make sure your login name meets the following requirements - It's a SQL Identifier, and not a typical system name (like admin, administrator, sa, root, dbmanager, loginmanager, etc.), or a built-in database user or role (like dbo, guest, public, etc.).
+     >**Note:** It should meet the following requirements - It's a SQL Identifier, and not a typical system name (like admin, administrator, sa, root, dbmanager, loginmanager, etc.), or a built-in database user or role (like dbo, guest, public, etc.).
 Make sure your name doesn't contain whitespaces, unicode characters, or nonalphabetic characters, and that it doesn't begin with numbers or symbols.

    * **SQL Server Administrator Login Password**: please do use a strong password.